xnetmobile/docs/docs/tech/api/definitions.md

 ---

-## 3. **Role**
+## 4. **orgrole**

 ### Member
 - **org-owner**:
     - Possesses all organization administrative capabilities; only this role can remain unchanged by others.
 - **org-admin**:
     - Responsible for organization wallet management, member management, device management, and venue management.
 - **org-manager**:
     - Handles member management, device management, and venue management.
 - **org-viewer**:
     - Can view organization resources without making any modifications.

 !!!
 Important
     The organization roles can be find in